titonbarua/python_ili9341/README.md

 adorable? ^_^

+## Some background on why

+As part of my graduate research at University of South Carolina, Autonomous Field Robotics Lab, my team embarked on a journey to make customized control and user interface for an underwater autonomous robot, BlueROV from ground up.
+To save some CPU cycles, using an SPI display seemed like a good idea, instead of an HDMI display with Xorg/fbdev.

+The Mraa interface was developed at first.
+Development was done with a Raspberry Pi 3B+ and was later deployed on an 'Up Squared' - an X86 SBC.

+We had to change the host computer in the middle of the design process and Mraa interface didn't have support for the upgraded 'Up Squared V2' SBC.
+So, we switched to Spidev + gpiod interface.
+Turns out, the Spidev driver for this device is buggy and can not go beyond 1MHz.
+As an workaround, I developed another interface based on FT232 USB-to-GPIO interface.

 ## License

 This software is distributed under MIT license.
-Look at `LICENSE` the license file for the terms of distribution.
+Look at the `LICENSE` file for the terms of distribution.

 ## Copyright